Relay

 That said, some accountants do offer bookkeeping services as well.
 If you prefer to have one person handle both your accounting and bookkeeping needs, be sure to ask potential accountants if they provide these services.

-💡🎥 Wondering when to hire a bookkeeper? , featuring Blake Oliver, CPA.
+💡🎥 Wondering when to hire a bookkeeper?
+Check out this 7-minute video to learn everything you need to know before hiring a bookkeeper, featuring Blake Oliver, CPA.

 Step #2: Create your accountant wishlist 📝